enkidevs/curriculum/General/Networking/extended-terminologies.md

 #### MAC address

 Also known as *physical address*, this is a unique identifier designed to differentiate devices on a network.
+However, you can change (spoof) the **MAC address** of a device to preserve anonymity.

 ---
 ## Revision